ljack/meteor-kitchen-tips-n-tricks/README.md

  To add a `custom_component` choose the components in Designer, click `Add new` and select `custom_component` from the list.
 You can use custom_component in at least 3 different ways.
   - Provide name in `Custom template`.
 This makes MeteorKitchen look for two files (`Custom template`.html and `Custom template`.fs).
 Just input the name of the files without extension.
 Inside those files write normal Meteor template and javascript code.
   - Use the special `TEMPLATE_NAME` magic string in both `HTML code` and `JS code` to make MeteorKitchen automatically use correct name for both the `template` and in `JS code`.
 Also calls the Template using the Meteor way in the parent HTML.
 E.g. `{> TEMPLATE_NAME}` gets inserted into the parent HTML with the template code somewhere near it.

+ Example below creates an HTML submit button with Meteor event handler which listenes for a click.
 ```javascript
 HTML code
 <template name="TEMPLATE_NAME">